ironhack-bcn-data-pt/20-lab-sql-select/README.md

 ## Introduction

-In this lab you will practice how to use the `SELECT` statement which will be extremely useful in your future work as a data analyst/scientist/engineer. **You will use the `publications` database.**
+In this lab you will practice how to use the `SELECT` statement which will be extremely useful in your future work as a data analyst/scientist/engineer. **You will use the `publications` database **  (publications.db file).

 You will create a `solutions.ipynb` file in the `your-code` directory to record your solutions to all challenges.